RPGrimes/RPGrimes/README.md

 I am a determined and driven aspiring full-stack developer with a background in engineering and geology.
 I am looking to join a team in a positive and supportive environment where principles such as TDD are followed and where a growth mindset is encouraged.

-My interest in coding began in 2020 where I completed online JavaScript and Ruby tutorials and **loved** them!
-I particularly enjoy that coding incorporates a blend of creative thinking with logical reasoning and problem solving.
-The more I learnt about coding, the more I wanted to learn and it became abundantly apparent to me that I needed to pursuit a career in the discipline.
+My interest in coding began in 2020 when I completed online JavaScript and Ruby tutorials and loved them!
+I particularly enjoy that coding incorporates a blend of creative thinking with logical reasoning and problem-solving.
+The more I learned about coding, the more I wanted to learn and it became abundantly apparent to me that I needed to pursue a career in the discipline.

-After five years of working as an engineering geologist in the construction industry I decided wanted a new and more fulfilling challenge as a developer.
+After five years of working as an engineering geologist in the construction industry, I decided wanted a new and more fulfilling challenge as a developer.
 Therefore, I am currently enrolled at [Makers](https://makers.tech/), a highly selective intensive coding program.

 ### <a name="FeaturedProjects">Featured Projects</a>